kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 Roles in the assignments excel sheet:

-1. **Primary Reporter:** The primary reporter assigned to a task is responsible for completing it, such as providing meeting updates, giving Go/No-Go signals, etc.
+1. **Task Assignee:** Responsible for completing an assigned task, including providing team meeting updates and/or giving the Go/No-Go signal.
 2. **Main Coordinator:** Main coordinator is responsible for:
     - Observing testgrid dashboards (along with other shadows).
     - Creating issues for failing/flaking tests.